diglloyd

 Capacity of the Time Machine backup drive

-Time Machine keeps a backup of everything that you don’t explicitly exclude.
+Time Machine keeps a backup of everything that you don’t explicitly exclude (except for some types of external drives).

 In addition, Time Machine keeps versions of files as they change.
 Lacking enough space, Time Machine will forget about older versions to make space for newer versions, so be sure to provide a large enough backup volume to get maximal benefit of the versioning feature.